utharper/sourcemod-hl2dm/README.md

 (Vote to) change to the specified map and/or gamemode. eg: `!run tdm`, `!run tdm:lockdown`, `!run lockdown`.

-For the map query, first a list of predefined map abbreviations (in xms.cfg) is checked, eg `ldr6` corresponds to`dm_lockdown_r6`.
+For the map query, first a list of predefined map abbreviations (in xms.cfg) is checked, eg `ld` corresponds to`dm_lockdown`.
 If an exact match is not found there, then the server maps folder is searched directly.
 If multiple maps match the search term, then it will output a list to the player and take no action.
 This may seem over-complicated but is intended to be intuitive to players, instead of having to memorise a thousand map abbreviations.

+You can input multiple modes/maps to create a multiple choice vote. eg: `!run lockdown, halls3, dm:runoff, tdm:runoff, arcade:powerhouse` (one command)

 **!runnext** `<gamemode>`:`<map>`

-Same as !run, but sets the next map rather than changing immediately.
+Exactly the same as !run, but it sets the next map rather than changing immediately.

 **!start**

 (Vote to) begin a countdown to start a competitive match.
-Teams are locked during a match: players can't switch teams, and spectators can't join.
+During a match several important game settings are enforced, and a match demo is recorded.
+Teams are also locked during a match: players can't switch teams, and spectators can't join.

 **!cancel**